aliciawyy/pymerkletools/README.md

 This project is adapted from the [pymerkletools](https://github.com/aliciawyy/pymerkletools) of Tierion.

+I have refactored and simplified most part of the code so it can be easier for development or for the understanding of MerkleTree.

 It includes a `MerkleTree` class for creating Merkle trees, generating merkle proofs, and verification of merkle proofs.

 ## Installation